Talent Manager

 Responsible for...

-• Manging the definitions of talent for different talent pools which includes job descriptions, promotion criteria, competencies and behaviours required by a role.
+• Defining what is needed for the agency from different talent pools .
+This includes writing job descriptions, promotion criteria, competencies and behaviours required by a role.

-• Measuring and reporting the value of different talent interventions and making recommendations for improvements and changes.
+• Finding the optimal approaches to identify and attract the best candidates to the agency.
+Measuring and reporting the value of different talent interventions and making recommendations for improvements and changes.

 • Manging relationships with schools and universities and other talent providers.